Open Fiber – 5G: the fifth generation of mobile networks

 5G will not only enable us to quickly browse the internetInternet The word comes from the fusion of the English terms international and net, i.e. international network.
 This term refers to the worldwide computer network that users all over the world can access via a computer to transmit and share data and information. from smartphones and tablets, it will also make it possible to create a network to which “everything” will be connected (Internet of Things).

 Thanks to an extremely fast data transmission rate and a very low response time (latency), 5G will significantly improve the connections between billions of people and devices.

-This revolution will be possible thanks to the widespread dissemination of 5G mobile sites (microcells) connected via a fibre-optic network, like the one Open Fiber is developing in Italy.
-The integration of the new 5G fibre-opticn etworks will have a major impact on the growth and development of various sectors which will finally be able to fully exploit the potential of the digital transformation, offering people and businesses a series of services that were until now unthinkable.
+This revolution will be possible thanks to the widespread dissemination of 5G mobile sites (microcells) connected via a fiber-optic network, like the one Open Fiber is developing in Italy.
+The integration of the new 5G fiber-opticn etworks will have a major impact on the growth and development of various sectors which will finally be able to fully exploit the potential of the digital transformation, offering people and businesses a series of services that were until now unthinkable.

 From smart homes with smart and connected domestic appliances to the automotive sector – the field that will provide the most eye-catching applications – and its “driverless cars”, without forgetting telemedicine with the interconnection of healthcare structures that will make it possible to remotely monitor patients, improving the efficacy and efficiency of the healthcare system.

 In the field of public security, the joint use of TV cameras, smart wearables and drones will make it possible to transmit high-res images in real time in order to guarantee safe and reliable communications, with the possibility of managing emergency services.